ankitojha07/ankitojha07/README.md

 # Hi 👋, I'm Ankit Ojha!
 I'm a developer from India 🇮🇳, living in New Delhi (India).

 ### "Your mind has to be even stronger than your body.
-Once you master your thoughts anything is possible" 👇🧠🔒 </br>
+Once you master your thoughts anything is possible" 👇🧠🔒
-> “If you are persistent, you will get it; if you are consistent, you will keep it.”

 ### My Tech Stack 👇
 - Javascript | Typescript